Web Development

 Node.js CORS enables cross-origin requests with cors middleware.

-Cross-Origin Resource Sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
-This is essential for applications that need to access resources from different origins, like APIs hosted on different domains.
+CORS, or Cross-Origin Resource Sharing, is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
+In the context of Node.js, enabling CORS is essential when developing APIs that need to be accessed from various origins.

 Setting Up CORS in Node.js